 Only licensed pesticide applicators can purchase, handle, mix, apply & store regulated pesticides.
-There are some products that student workers can apply with training and if wearing designated PPE (personal protection equipment). n.b.
+There are some products that student workers can apply with training and if wearing designated PPE (personal protection equipment).

+n.b.
 The development of this document was inspired by and adapted from the University of Guelph Phytotron Policy by M. Mucci, L. Illman and H. Maherali, by University of Minnesota College of Biological Sciences Conservatory Protocol Handbook by L. Philander and by The Dunlap Institute for Astronomy and Astrophysics at the University of Toronto Values Statement and Code of Conduct.
-An expanded Horticultural method, Integrated pest management and Common pests was added and edited by Thomas Gludovacz and Bill Cole, U of Toronto Growth Facilities (2019).
+An expanded Horticultural method, Integrated pest management and Common pests was added and edited by Thomas Gludovacz and Bill Cole, U of Toronto Growth Facilities (2019) and by Bill Cole (Oct 2022).

 Appendix 1.
-Current facility charge back rates
+Current facility charge back rates per month